Alex427427427/infinite_portrait/README.md

 1. Make sure you have python installed from their website

-2. Make sure you have pygame, pillow, and asciimatics installed.
+2. Make sure you have pygame, pillow, and asciimatics installed by entering the following as separate commands:

 		pip install pygame